 On the other hand, a family dentist is usually a general dentist who sees adults and children in one office.
 Patients in Indianapolis appreciate the convenience that Dr. Stevens provides for family dentistry in his Greenwood dentist office.

 Our family dentist in Greenwood, Indiana Dr. Benjamin Stevens welcomes children to our Greenwood, IN family dental practice.
-Our dental care team understands the potential for your child’s hesitation and anxiety during these early visits and provides gentle and fun attentive care.
+Our pediatric dentistry team understands the potential for your child’s hesitation and anxiety during these early visits and provides gentle and fun attentive care.

 We encourage parents of young children to bring them along to their routine dental visits early on so the little one can easily see what happens at the dentist, and can begin to become familiar with our team and office.